paulhayes/lockkeeper/README.md

 Lockkeeper is an open source ( GPL v3.0 License )[License.md] application intended to provide Escape Room creators and easy to use off the shelf tool for developing, controlling and deploying their projects.

+Welcome ERIC 2019 Workshop participants.
+The Flow for the workshop control panel is availble here https://raw.githubusercontent.com/paulhayes/escape-room-template-node-red-project/eric2019workshop/flow.json

+Source code for the Control Panel's Microcontrollers can be found at https://github.com/paulhayes/eric2019-workshop

 It's features include
 * Dashboard
 * Timer